-- If a C-O has developed behaviors suggesting substance use disorder to either the prescribed opioids or any other substance use disorder (illicit drugs, alcohol). - If there is a need to taper but the C-O is unable to tolerate tapering despite discontinuation of the Controlled Medication Agreement consider referral to detox. - If a referral is warranted, please reference the Chronic Pain Toolkit and work with a BHC to determine the most appropriate treatment option (12 Step, Outpatient, Residential, etc.) - When considering a referral, the C-O insight and motivation to treat their substance use disorder should always be considered.
+- If a C-O has developed behaviors suggesting substance use disorder to either the prescribed opioids or any other substance use disorder (illicit drugs, alcohol). - If there is a need to taper but the C-O is unable to tolerate tapering despite discontinuation of the SCF Controlled Medication Agreement.

+If a referral is warranted, please reference the Wellness Care Plan tab on SharePoint and work with a BHC to determine the most appropriate treatment option (12 Step, Outpatient, Residential, etc.)

+When considering a referral, the C-O insight and motivation to treat their substance use disorder should always be considered.